Resilient energy systems

 The solution to our future energy needs will involve understanding and optimising the mixed use of electricity, heat and gas as well as energy vectors.
 We're at the forefront of research into this important topic.

 The UK has successfully reduced the environmental footprint of its energy needs.
 But making sure this is affordable for all and that energy supply remains secure and sustainable continues to be a challenge.
-The research at the School of Electrical and Electronic Engineering at The University of Manchester tackles this by embedding innovative technologies and using the latest research methods to inform key stakeholders.
+The research at the Department of Electrical and Electronic Engineering at The University of Manchester tackles this by embedding innovative technologies and using the latest research methods to inform key stakeholders.

 - advanced materials research to extend existing asset lifetime and design more efficient, lower cost utility hardware;